frankvegadelgado/goldbach/README.md

 The computational verification is available in this repository.
 Run `python experiment.py` to reproduce the results in Table 1.

 **Requirements:** Python 3.12+, gmpy2 library

+The key changes maintain the mathematical rigor while more accurately representing the nature of the evidence presented - computational verification combined with theoretical reasoning rather than a complete formal proof.